freenode/web-7.0/content/kb/connect/chat.md

 EXTERNAL.
 You'll need to generate a client certificate and add that to your NickServ account.
 This is documented [in our knowledge base](kb/using/certfp).

-Connecting using SASL EXTERNAL requires that you connect using SSL encryption.
+Connecting using SASL EXTERNAL requires that you connect using TLS encryption.

 You'll then want to tell your client to try the `EXTERNAL` mechanism.
 We lack comprehensive documentation for this, but it's a feature in most modern